-The cost of your Medigap policy may also depend on whether the insurance company does any of the following:
+The cost of your Medigap policy may also depend on whether the insurance company:

-- Offers discounts (like discounts for women, non-smokers, or people who are married; discounts for paying yearly; discounts for paying your premiums using electronic funds transfer; or discounts for multiple policies). - Uses medical underwriting, or applies a different premium when you don't have a guaranteed issue right, or aren't in a Medigap Open Enrollment Period. - Sells Medicare SELECT policies that may require you to use certain providers.
+- Offers discounts (like discounts for women, non-smokers, or people who are married; discounts for paying yearly; discounts for paying your premiums using electronic funds transfer; or discounts for multiple policies). - Uses medical underwriting, or applies a different premium when you don't have a guaranteed issue right or aren't in a Medigap Open Enrollment Period. - Sells Medicare SELECT policies that may require you to use certain providers.
 If you buy this type of Medigap policy, your premium may be less.
-See page 20. - Offers a "high-deductible option" for Medigap Plan F. If you buy Medigap Plan F with a high-deductible option, you must pay the first \$2,140 (in 2014) of deductibles, copayments, and coinsurance not paid by Medicare before the Medigap policy pays anything.
-You must also pay a separate deductible (\$250 per year) for foreign travel emergency services. - If you bought your Medigap Plan J before January 1, 2006, and it still covers prescription drugs, you would also pay a separate deductible (\$250 per year) for prescription drugs covered by the Medigap policy.
-And, if you have a Plan J with a high deductible option, you must pay a \$2,140 (in 2014) deductible before the policy pays anything.
+See page 20. - Offers a "high-deductible option" for Plan F. If you buy Plan F with a high-deductible option, you must pay the first \$2,180 of deductibles, copayments, and coinsurance (in 2016) not paid by Medicare before the Medigap policy pays anything.
+You must also pay a separate deductible (\$250 per year) for foreign travel emergency services.

+If you bought your Medigap Plan J before January 1, 2006, and it still covers prescription drugs, you would also pay a separate deductible (\$250 per year) for prescription drugs covered by the Medigap policy.
+And, if you have a Plan J with a high deductible option, you must also pay a \$2,180 deductible (in 2016) before the policy pays anything for medical benefits.